jpochyla/psst/README.md

         - Right pane for current playback
     - [ ] Detect light/dark OS theme
     - [ ] Robust error states, ideally with retry button
-    - [ ] Correct playback highlight
-        - Highlight now-playing track only in the correct album / playlist
-        - Keep highlighted track in viewport
     - [ ] Paging or virtualized lists for albums and tracks
     - [ ] Grid for albums and artists
     - [ ] Robust active/inactive menu visualization